-For more details on Our Performance:
+For more details on Our Performance: Social, refer to page 132

 ACKNOWLEDGEMENT

 We have set the groundwork for our next phase of growth.
 We are focused on executing our well-defined strategy to strengthen our core business, actively diversify revenue streams, and integrate technological advancements in our operations.
 Our commitment to maintaining quality across products and human resources solidifies our strong position in property and construction.
 This strategy allows us to balance risks effectively and leverage emerging opportunities, positioning us for future growth and resilience.